Goshen College: Performing arts

-Goshen College students have a variety of shows to attend in the Music Center's Sauder Concert Hall or Rieth Recital Hall or the Umble Center, Goshen's theater.
+Goshen College students have a variety of shows to attend in the Music Center's Sauder Concert Hall and Rieth Recital Hall or the Umble Center, used for theatrical productions.
 With the addition of the Music Center to campus, the college has offered a Performing Arts Series of nationally renowned artists from across the country.
 Previous guests include Garrison Keillor and A Prairie Home Companion, Indigo Girls, The Wailin' Jennys, Nickel Creek, Colm Wilkinson, Chanticleer, Canadian Brass, Tokyo String Quartet, Seraphic Fire, and Lincoln Center Jazz Orchestra with Wynton Marsalis.

 Spiritual life

-Because Goshen is a Christian college, spirituality plays an important part of campus life.
 Although Goshen maintains that people of different faiths are welcome to the college, the school emphasizes Judeo-Christian values in regard to operation, justice, and teaching.
-Historically, all faculty members at the school have been Christian, with a large portion adhering to Mennonite convictions.
-The college holds convocations or chapels every Wednesday, with occasional special events, such as Dr. Martin Luther King, Jr. Day.
-Students are required to attend half of these services per semester.
+Historically, faculty members at the school have been Christian, with a large portion adhering to Mennonite convictions.

-Goshen College operates a campus ministries team, headed by the campus pastor.
-The team includes an assistant campus minister and student leaders who help guide and plan spiritual life on campus for the school year.
-Activities include managing the network of Goshen's small groups, spiritual friendship, leading campus worship, and planning chapels.
-Because service is an important aspect of Christian faith, volunteerism ties in with spiritual life on campus.

-Volunteerism

-Every September, Goshen College participates in an activity called Celebrate Service Day (CSD).
-Students team with professors and administrative faculty and go out into the larger Goshen community for a day of service.
-First-year students go with their colloquium advisers, while other students go with their dormitory floor or small group.
-Aside from CSD, many students donate their time to work at local kindergartens, elementary schools, hospitals, and nursing homes.